Generic name: Ganciclovir (Systemic) (gan SYE kloe veer)

 What do I need to tell my doctor BEFORE I take Ganciclovir?

-- If you have any of these health problems: Low blood cell count or poor bone marrow function.
+- If you have any of these health problems: Low white blood cell count, low platelet count, or low red blood cell count.

 - If you are taking imipenem-cilastatin.

 - If you are breast-feeding.
 Do not breast-feed while you take ganciclovir (systemic).